Home Blog Organizational change management: Leading change effectively

 3. Form a strategic vision to paint a clear picture of the desired goal.

-4. Enlist volunteer employees across the organization to help push buy-in for your vision.
+4. Enlist volunteer employees across the organization to help push buy-in for the vision.

 5. Enable action by removing barriers like silos and budget constraints.